-\paragraph{Reflection port (REFL).} The \emph{REFL} port detects the light reflected from the input mirror of the PRC.
-This port directly monitors the total reflectivity of the interferometer and provides the primary error signal for the PRC length (PRCL).
-Demodulation of the reflected light at $f_1 = 29.5~\mathrm{MHz}$ produces the PRC error signal via the PDH technique~\cite{Drever1983,Black2001}.
-In addition, the REFL port serves as an auxiliary monitor for the common Sagnac mode (CSAG), corresponding to the average optical path length of the clockwise (CW) and counter-clockwise (CCW) beams, and contributes to maintaining the overall optical resonance and laser-frequency stability.
+The $REFL_j$ port detects the light reflected from the input mirror of the power-recycling cavity.
+This port directly monitors the total reflectivity of the interferometer and provides the primary error signal for the power-recycling cavity length (PRCL).
+Demodulation of the reflected light at $f_1 = 29.5~\mathrm{MHz}$ produces the error signal of power-recycling cavity via the Pound--Drever--Hall technique~\cite{Drever1983,Black2001}.
+In addition, the REFL port serves as an auxiliary monitor for the common Sagnac mode (CSAG), corresponding to the average optical path length of the CW and CCW beams, and contributes to maintaining the overall optical resonance and laser-frequency stability.